mrdev5771/Mr-Dev-Bot-Framework-MDFW/README.md

 MDFW is a **personal experimental project** and should be considered a work in progress.

 The architecture will continue to change as new ideas are tested, existing systems are improved, and the boundaries between memory, personality, context, emotion, relationships, and behavior become more refined.

+The long-term focus is on improving the interaction between:

+- Memory
+- Profile
+- Goals
+- Timeline
+- Emotion
+- Relationships
+- Context
+- Personality
+- Behavior

+rather than simply increasing the number of features.